The Dino Flow mountain bike trail opened in March 2012 in the Klondike

 pass Nome and Homer, then end at the dinosaur trackway parking.

 early-intermediates can ride Dino Flow out-and-back.
-Like the popular
+Do all of it, or just

 Brand Trail system, the Klondike Bluffs area is being expanded to provide